 - Combine all marinade ingredients and pour over chicken and let sit in the refrigerator for 6 hours or up to 24 hours.

 - Grill skewers for 7-10 minutes each side, for a total of 15-20 minutes.

 It goes without saying that this meal of grilled chicken, paneer and cauliflower was heartily enjoyed by all…and I’m thrilled because there are even a few leftovers in the refrigerator for my lunch one day this week.
-But more that the enjoyment of the nourishment is the enjoyment of the memories of and thankfulness for a friendship that started on my first day of my college career.
+But more than that the enjoyment of the nourishment is the enjoyment of the memories of and thankfulness for a friendship that started on the first day of my college career.
 I can’t eat Indian food without thinking of my friend and her family who made me a part of their family and who introduced me to this delightful cuisine.

 Thanks for stopping by to visit today, I appreciate more than you’ll ever know.
 And when you leave a comment…ah, it makes my heart sing!

 I have published printable PDFs of several of my most popular knit patterns and printables and have made those available to all of my subscribers.
 I will also continue to add patterns and printables to this page as we go along, so come back and check every now and again.
 So, if you’d like to get in on the ‘subscriber benefit’ action, simply subscribe to Nourish and Nestle using the form on the right sidebar, towards the top a bit, or by clicking the box right below.
 I have sent all my subscribers the link to the Subscriber Benefits Library, but if you missed it or misplaced it, drop me a line.

 Until next time,